 The Photographers’ Gallery

 By far the most extensive and sophisticated exhibitions of photography can be found at the dedicated Photographers’ Gallery, which is perhaps more aptly described as a museum of photography, spread over five floors.
 There is no permanent collection, but exhibitions are carefully curated with an educational and historic focus.
-Two recent highlights demonstrate the diversity of the exhibitions; Primrose: Early Colour Photography in Russia, running until October 2014,is an astonishing chronological collection of intricate Russian art from the 19th and 20th centuries, whilst Lorenzo Vitturi’s Dalston Anatomy plays with colour, shape, everyday objects and innovative installations to show the versatility of photography.
-The gallery also hosts a bookshop, a café and a lively series of educational and social events, making it a premier, yet relatively underappreciated attraction for anyone out and about in the city.
+The gallery also hosts a bookshop, a café, and a lively series of educational and social events, making it a premier yet relatively underappreciated attraction for anyone out and about in the city.

 The Photographers’ Gallery, 16-18 Ramillies St, London W1F 7LW, United Kingdom, +44 (0)20 7087 9300

-Round the corner lies another of London’s landmarks for photography: The Getty Images Gallery, the largest independent photography gallery in London.
+The Getty Images Gallery is the largest independent photography gallery in London.
 The gallery is, of course, associated with the Getty Images archive, which contains unrivalled collections of historic and contemporary photography and photojournalism.
 The converted industrial space in the heart of London holds more than 12 annual exhibitions and events that collectively tell the story of cultural, social and historical development across the globe.
 Amongst many a historic gem, some images stand out, such as a stunning photo of Robert Falcon Scott in an ice cave on his Antarctic exhibition, and the infamous shot of Emmeline Pankhurst arrested outside Buckingham Palace.
 In addition, many a familiar face from music, film, and popular culture can be seen hanging on the walls, eternally preserved in their glory days.
 Be sure to check the website for updated information on current exhibitions.

 The Getty Images Gallery, 46 Eastcastle St, London W1W 8DX, United Kingdom, +44 (0)20 7291 5380

-Atlas Gallery in Marylebone is a boutique gallery full of character, specialising in 20th century photography, photojournalism and fashion photography.
-Celebrating its 20th anniversary in 2014, the gallery continues to curate around six unique exhibitions each year, and is the official agent of Magnum Photos in the UK.
-In September 2014 the gallery will present Jimmy Nelson’s stunning series Before They Pass Away, from his book of the same title, featuring photographs from the world’s remaining indigenous cultures.
+Atlas Gallery in Marylebone is a boutique gallery full of character, specialising in 20th century photography, photojournalism, and fashion photography.
+Having celebrated its 20th anniversary in 2014, the gallery continues to curate around six unique exhibitions each year, and is the official agent of Magnum Photos in the UK.
 Although Atlas is developing into contemporary photography, its forte is in vintage prints, such as Danny Lyon’s photos of the Outlaws biker gangs, on display in The Bikeriders exhibition during summer 2014.

 Atlas Gallery, 49 Dorset St, London W1U 7NF, United Kingdom, +44 (0)20 7224 4192